 Specialty care is care you receive from providers other than a primary care physician.
 When your primary care physician believes you may need specialty care, he or she will request authorization from the Plan to refer you to a specialist for an initial consultation and/or for a certain number of visits.
 If the Plan approves the referral, you may seek the initial consultation from the specialist to whom you were referred.
 You must then return to your primary care physician after the consultation, unless your referral authorizes a certain number of additional visits without the need to obtain another referral.
 The primary care physician must provide or obtain authorization for a specialist to provide all follow-up care.
-Do not go to the specialist for return visits unless your primary care physician gives you a referral that has been approved by us.
-However, you may see Plan gynecologists, obstetricians, dermatologists, optometrists, ophthalmologists, mental health and substance abuse providers and any specialist in the Medical Group without a referral.
-You may make appointments directly with these providers.
+Do not go to the specialist for return visits unless your primary care physician gives you a referral.
+However, you may see Plan obstetrician/gynecologists, optometrists, mental health and substance abuse providers, chiropractors, occupational health providers, social worker services and receive cancer counseling without a referral.